tomysshadow/OldCPUSimulator/README.txt

 -mt (or --synced-process-main-thread-only)
-	This is an optimization which improves the accuracy of the simulation, but may not work with all games.
+	This is an optimization which improves the accuracy of the simulation, but may not work well with multithreaded software.

 -rf (or --refresh-rate-floor-fifteen)
 	Rounds Refresh Rate to the nearest multiple of 15 if applicable.